ablonewolf/Typescript-Fundamentals/Notes/CoreTypes.md

 - object: any JavaScript object.
 Even objects of specific types are also included.
 - arrays: any JavaScript array.
 Type can be flexible or strict.
 - tuples: fixed-length array.
 Once declared or initialized, length of tuple cannot be changed.
+- enum: same to that of Java.
+It automatically enumerates global constant identifiers.
+- any: refers to any kind of value.
+It has no specific type assignment.
+It should be only used when we are sure of the type of the data or variable.
   <b>Key Difference:</b> in Javascript, types are set dynamically during runtime; whereas in Typescript, types are set statically during development.